Find Trade Colleges

 • Inspect dining and serving areas to ensure cleanliness and proper setup.

-When polled, Restaurant, Lounge, and Coffee Shop Hosts say the following skills are most frequently used in their jobs:
+These are the skills Restaurant, Lounge, and Coffee Shop Hosts say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.